LaLaport Mall is a work in progress, but it has the potential to be up there with top KL malls.

-Even though only half the stores were open, we were able to spend an afternoon wandering around at LaLaport Mall.
+Even though there’s a lot of empty lots, we were able to spend an afternoon wandering around at LaLaport Mall.
 If they can attract more tenants and fill up all the empty space, this could be one of our favourite malls.
 Gourmet Street is an enjoyable place for a drink with lots of people-watching opportunities.
-However, the average person doesn’t need to come to LaLaport at this stage unless you’re curious or want to shop at Nojima or Nitori.
+However, the average person doesn’t need to come to LaLaport unless you specifically want to shop at Japanese specialty stores like Nojima or Nitori.
 There are just not enough shops, and the ones that exist are also at one of the other nearby malls in Bukit Bintang.

 LaLaport Mall Info

 Address: No. 2, Jalan Hang Tuah, Bukit Bintang, 55100 Kuala Lumpur,

 Opening Hours: Daily, 10am – 10pm